centic9/poi-on-android/README.md

 A few classes have been re-implemented in the src-folder in project `poishadow`.
 If you are missing some you might be able to add re-implementations for more there.

+We do not plan to fix all of these in this sample application, if you need more, feel free to add it and send PRs if you think it is generally useful.

 ##### Use a pre-built jar

 If you want to get started quickly, there is a ready-made jar-file available in the